MicrosoftDocs/dataexplorer-docs/data-explorer/web-results-grid.md

 # Azure Data Explorer web UI results grid

-This guide will teach you how to work with your [Azure Data Explorer web UI](https://dataexplorer.azure.com/home) results using the results grid feature.
-You'll use the results grid to make your data analysis more efficient and effective, and learn how to customize and manipulate your results to gain deeper insights and uncover hidden patterns in your data.
+In this guide, you'll learn how to work with query results in the [Azure Data Explorer web UI](https://dataexplorer.azure.com/home) using the results grid feature.
+By using the results grid, you can enhance the efficiency and effectiveness of your data analysis.
+This article provides you with the necessary tools to customize and manipulate your results, helping you gain deeper insights and uncover hidden patterns in your data.

 To learn how to run queries, see [Quickstart: Query data in the Azure Data Explorer web UI](web-query-data.md).